Historic Preservation Commission

-The City of Jefferson Historic Preservation Commission (CJHPC) came into existence in 1983 as a result of 1980 Congressional amendments to the national Historic Preservation Act of 1966.
-In 2003, the city’s began participation in the Missouri Certified Local Government (CLG) Program.
+The City of Jefferson Historic Preservation Commission (HPC) came into existence in 1983 as a result of 1980 Congressional amendments to the National Historic Preservation Act of 1966.
+In 2003, the city began participating in the Missouri Certified Local Government (CLG) Program.

-A Certified Local Government with an historic preservation program at the local level offers the potential for providing the best protection that can be devised for the enjoyment, appreciation and preservation of our community’s cultural resources.
-Recognition and preservation of our community’s cultural resources can enhance residential and commercial property values, encourage neighborhood conservation, foster civic pride, and promote the community’s attraction to visitors, tourists, industry and future employers.
+A Certified Local Government with a historic preservation program at the local level offers the potential for providing the best protection that can be devised for the enjoyment, appreciation, and preservation of our community’s cultural resources.
+Recognition and preservation of our community’s cultural resources can enhance residential and commercial property values, encourage neighborhood conservation, foster civic pride, and promote the community’s attraction to visitors, tourists, industry, and future employers.

-The volunteers appointed to the CJHPC work to encourage and assist with the identification and preservation of sites, buildings, structures and objects which reflect the community’s cultural, historical, and architectural heritage.
-The CJHPC also reviews demolition requests forwarded to it by the city Department of Planning & Protective Services.
+The volunteers appointed to the HPC work to encourage and assist with the identification and preservation of sites, buildings, structures, and objects which reflect the community’s cultural, historical, and architectural heritage.
+The HPC also reviews demolition requests forwarded to it by the City Department of Planning & Protective Services.

 A. To review and select the annual Local Landmark Award designees.